Platform Usage Contract

 4. In the case of a limitation of the availability and/or functionality of the PRISMA Platform as described in para.
 1, any procedures currently in progress may be interrupted and continued later.

-Article 11: Protection of PRISMA’s system security
+Article 14: Protection of PRISMA’s system security

-1. The Customer shall guarantee the careful handling of access information and Access Keys needed for the use of the PRISMA Capacity Platform.
+1. The Customer shall guarantee the careful handling of access information and Access Keys needed for the use of the PRISMA Platform.
 A careful handling includes, in particular to:

 1.1. safeguard and ensure the exclusive use of the Token Device by the User Administrator and Access Keys (Tokens) by the User to whom they were assigned;